rhayes777/PyAutoFit/docs/cookbooks/search.rst

     initializer = af.SpecificRangeInitializer(
         {
-            model.gaussian.centre: (49.0, 51.0),
+            model.centre: (49.0, 51.0),
-            model.gaussian.sigma: (4.0, 6.0),
+            model.normalization: (4.0, 6.0),
-            model.exponential.centre: (49.0, 51.0),
+            model.sigma: (1.0, 2.0),
         }
     )

 Similar behaviour can be achieved by customizing the priors of a model-fit.
-We could place `GaussianPrior`'s centred on the regions of parameter space we want to sample, or we could place tight `UniformPrior`'s on regions of parameter space we believe the correct answer lies.
+We could place ``GaussianPrior``'s centred on the regions of parameter space we want to sample, or we could place tight ``UniformPrior``'s on regions of parameter space we believe the correct answer lies.

 The downside of using priors is that our priors have a direct influence on the parameters we infer and the size